Click on the links below for FAQs on that topic:

 2. How do I access my institutions statistics?

-Please visit Subscriber Services.
+Please contact us, here from within North and South America, and here from outside North and South America.
 Your administrative login will be required.
 If you have lost or forgotten your administrative login, please contact us.

 3. How can I view or update my subscription record?

-Institutions and individuals within North and South America may view or change their subscription details at our account management service.
+Institutions and individuals within North and South America may view or change their subscription details by contacting us.
 Subscribers outside of North and South America click here.

 4. How can I get a mailing address and other contact details for Berg Fashion Library inquiries?